-- 1.7 The objective of this Safety Guide is to provide recommendations on developing and implementing management systems for safety during all steps of radioactive waste management, including processing (pretreatment, treatment, and conditioning), storage and disposal, but excluding transport, and during related processes and activities as mentioned at para.
-1.13.
+1.81.7 The objective of this Safety Guide is to provide recommendations on developing and implementing the management systems for safety during all steps of radioactive waste management, including processing (pretreatment, treatment, and conditioning), storage and disposal, but excluding transport, and during related processes and activities as mentioned at para.
+1.13, including characterization of waste and clearance.
 This Safety Guide also provides recommendations on effective leadership and culture for safety.
-The intention is that these recommendations will contribute to a high level of confidence that: - (a) Radioactive waste management activities will be conducted in compliance with the requirements; - (b) Radioactive waste packages will be of appropriate and consistent quality; - (c) The characteristics of radioactive waste packages are known sufficiently; - (d) Appropriate records will be kept that enable radioactive waste identification and decisions on whether radioactive waste packages and unpackaged waste conform to the waste acceptance criteria for radioactive waste management facilities. - 1.8 This Safety Guide is intended to be used by the regulatory body and organizations with responsibilities for directing, planning, or undertaking the management of radioactive waste; it is also intended to be used by the suppliers6 to such organizations of safety related services and products that support radioactive waste management.
+The intention is that these recommendations will contribute to a high level of confidence that:

+- Radioactive waste management activities will be conducted in compliance with the requirements coherent, coordinated and controlled manner; - (b) Radioactive waste packages will be of appropriate and consistent quality; - (c) The characteristics of radioactive waste packages are known sufficiently; - (d) Appropriate records of radioactive waste conditioning will be kept that enable radioactive waste identification and decisions on whether the radioactive waste packages and unpackaged waste conform to meets the waste acceptance criteria for radioactive waste management facilities.

+1.91.8 This Safety Guide is intended to be used by the regulatory body and organizations with responsibilities for directing, planning, or undertaking or regulating the management of radioactive waste; it is also intended to be used by the suppliers to such organizations of safety related services and products that support radioactive waste management.
 It will also be useful to members of the public and other interested parties.